 The ADSR project is funded thanks to grants received from NORAD (USD500,000) and the African Development Bank (USD25,000) as well as in-kind contributions received from the United Kingdom, Global Sea Mineral Resources NV and South Africa.

 The ADSR project was officially launched at a high-level side event organized by ISA in partnership with AMDC on the side-lines of the Sustainable Blue Economy Conference, held in Nairobi in November 2018.

 All activities of the project are undertaken in close cooperation with States parties to UNCLOS, relevant international and regional organizations, and academia.

 A key component of the ADSR project lies in the organization of five workshops, one in each African region.

-A second workshop was organized in May 2019 in partnership with the Government of South Africa and the African Union in Pretoria.
+The second workshop was organized in partnership with the Government of South Africa and the African Union in Pretoria.
 The Pretoria workshop provided the opportunity for 40 government representatives from Angola, Botswana, Eswatini, Lesotho, Liberia, Malawi, South Africa and Zambia to attend and participate.
 Representatives of ISA, including members of the LTC, also attended, as well as those of the African Union (AU), the Office of Legal Affairs of the Division for Ocean Affairs and the Law of the Sea of the United Nations Secretariat (DOALOS) and the Kingdom of Norway.
 Also, several experts from Africa were also in attendance.